Barrick Gold (NYSE:GOLD) Stock Price Down 0.3%

 Analyst Ratings Changes

-GOLD has been the topic of a number of analyst reports.
-National Bank Financial reiterated a “sector perform overweight” rating on shares of Barrick Gold in a research report on Monday, April 8th.
-Jefferies Financial Group upped their target price on Barrick Gold from $22.00 to $23.00 and gave the company a “buy” rating in a report on Friday, July 12th.
-CIBC raised their price target on shares of Barrick Gold from $23.00 to $27.00 and gave the stock an “outperformer” rating in a report on Wednesday, July 10th.
-Finally, BMO Capital Markets reduced their price objective on shares of Barrick Gold from $27.00 to $26.00 and set an “outperform” rating on the stock in a research note on Wednesday, April 17th.
-One investment analyst has rated the stock with a sell rating, three have given a hold rating and ten have given a buy rating to the company.
-Based on data from MarketBeat, the company presently has a consensus rating of “Moderate Buy” and an average target price of $22.20.
+Several equities analysts have commented on the stock.
+Jefferies Financial Group upped their price objective on shares of Barrick Gold from $22.00 to $23.00 and gave the company a “buy” rating in a report on Friday, July 12th.
+CIBC upped their price objective on shares of Barrick Gold from $23.00 to $27.00 and gave the company an “outperformer” rating in a report on Wednesday, July 10th.
+BMO Capital Markets decreased their price objective on shares of Barrick Gold from $27.00 to $26.00 and set an “outperform” rating on the stock in a report on Wednesday, April 17th.
+Finally, National Bank Financial reiterated a “sector perform overweight” rating on shares of Barrick Gold in a report on Monday, April 8th.
+One equities research analyst has rated the stock with a sell rating, three have given a hold rating and ten have assigned a buy rating to the company.
+Based on data from MarketBeat, Barrick Gold has an average rating of “Moderate Buy” and a consensus price target of $22.20.

-Barrick Gold (NYSE:GOLD – Get Free Report) (TSE:ABX) last posted its quarterly earnings data on Wednesday, May 1st.
-The gold and copper producer reported $0.19 EPS for the quarter, beating the consensus estimate of $0.15 by $0.04.
-Barrick Gold had a net margin of 12.58% and a return on equity of 4.88%.
-The firm had revenue of $2.75 billion during the quarter, compared to analyst estimates of $2.74 billion.
-During the same quarter last year, the business posted $0.14 EPS.
-The company’s revenue for the quarter was up 3.9% on a year-over-year basis.
-As a group, equities analysts predict that Barrick Gold Corp will post 1.13 EPS for the current fiscal year.
+Barrick Gold (NYSE:GOLD – Get Free Report) (TSE:ABX) last released its quarterly earnings data on Wednesday, May 1st.
+The gold and copper producer reported $0.19 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.15 by $0.04.
+Barrick Gold had a return on equity of 4.88% and a net margin of 12.58%.
+The company had revenue of $2.75 billion during the quarter, compared to the consensus estimate of $2.74 billion.
+During the same quarter in the prior year, the firm posted $0.14 earnings per share.
+The firm’s revenue was up 3.9% compared to the same quarter last year.
+As a group, equities research analysts predict that Barrick Gold Corp will post 1.12 EPS for the current fiscal year.

 Barrick Gold Increases Dividend

-The business also recently announced a quarterly dividend, which was paid on Monday, June 17th.
-Shareholders of record on Friday, May 31st were paid a $0.10 dividend.
-This represents a $0.40 dividend on an annualized basis and a yield of 2.17%.
-This is a boost from Barrick Gold’s previous quarterly dividend of $0.07.
+The company also recently announced a quarterly dividend, which was paid on Monday, June 17th.
+Shareholders of record on Friday, May 31st were given a dividend of $0.10 per share.
+This represents a $0.40 dividend on an annualized basis and a yield of 2.18%.
 The ex-dividend date was Friday, May 31st.
-Barrick Gold’s payout ratio is presently 48.78%.
+This is an increase from Barrick Gold’s previous quarterly dividend of $0.07.
+Barrick Gold’s dividend payout ratio is currently 48.78%.

 Institutional Trading of Barrick Gold

-A number of large investors have recently bought and sold shares of the company.
-Addenda Capital Inc. boosted its holdings in Barrick Gold by 88.1% in the 4th quarter.
-Addenda Capital Inc. now owns 3,105,335 shares of the gold and copper producer’s stock worth $56,176,000 after buying an additional 1,454,220 shares during the period.
-1832 Asset Management L.P. lifted its holdings in shares of Barrick Gold by 19.2% in the fourth quarter.
-1832 Asset Management L.P. now owns 1,051,755 shares of the gold and copper producer’s stock worth $19,026,000 after buying an additional 169,350 shares in the last quarter.
-Klein Pavlis & Peasley Financial Inc. purchased a new position in Barrick Gold during the fourth quarter valued at approximately $1,331,000.
-Corient Private Wealth LLC grew its position in shares of Barrick Gold by 0.9% during the 4th quarter.
-Corient Private Wealth LLC now owns 123,651 shares of the gold and copper producer’s stock valued at $2,237,000 after purchasing an additional 1,066 shares in the last quarter.
-Finally, DAVENPORT & Co LLC boosted its stake in Barrick Gold by 17.9% during the fourth quarter.
-DAVENPORT & Co LLC now owns 73,627 shares of the gold and copper producer’s stock valued at $1,332,000 after buying an additional 11,166 shares during the period.
-62.85% of the stock is owned by hedge funds and other institutional investors.
+Institutional investors and hedge funds have recently added to or reduced their stakes in the company.
+Addenda Capital Inc. increased its position in Barrick Gold by 88.1% during the 4th quarter.
+Addenda Capital Inc. now owns 3,105,335 shares of the gold and copper producer’s stock valued at $56,176,000 after purchasing an additional 1,454,220 shares during the period.
+1832 Asset Management L.P. increased its position in Barrick Gold by 19.2% during the 4th quarter.
+1832 Asset Management L.P. now owns 1,051,755 shares of the gold and copper producer’s stock valued at $19,026,000 after purchasing an additional 169,350 shares during the period.
+Klein Pavlis & Peasley Financial Inc. acquired a new stake in Barrick Gold during the 4th quarter valued at approximately $1,331,000.
+Corient Private Wealth LLC increased its position in Barrick Gold by 0.9% during the 4th quarter.
+Corient Private Wealth LLC now owns 123,651 shares of the gold and copper producer’s stock valued at $2,237,000 after purchasing an additional 1,066 shares during the period.
+Finally, DAVENPORT & Co LLC increased its position in Barrick Gold by 17.9% during the 4th quarter.
+DAVENPORT & Co LLC now owns 73,627 shares of the gold and copper producer’s stock valued at $1,332,000 after purchasing an additional 11,166 shares during the period.
+Institutional investors and hedge funds own 62.85% of the company’s stock.

 About Barrick Gold